siddharthanand3/curly-palm-tree/README.md

-# VSD-HDP summer program
+# VSD-HDP C12
-This GitHub repository is created as part of attending the VLSI Hardware Development Program ([VSD-HDP](https://www.vlsisystemdesign.com/hdp/)), 10 weeks from June.
+This GitHub repository is created as part of attending the VLSI Hardware Development Program ([VSD-HDP](https://www.vlsisystemdesign.com/hdp/), Cohort: 30 May 2024- 8 Aug 2024).
 <br />
 <br />
  **Progress Status**